Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

 To keep the Azure IoT Central sample application but remove only specific devices:

 1. On the left side menu, under 'Connect', select **'Devices'**.
-2. Hover of your device's name and click on the circle that appears to the left.
+1. Hover over your device's name and click on the circle that appears to the left.
 The circle will turn blue.
-3. Select **'Delete'**.
+1. Select **'Delete'**.
+A box will appear to confirm deletion.
+1. Select **'Delete'** again.

 To remove the entire Azure IoT Central sample application and all its devices and resources:

 1. On the left side menu, under 'Settings', select **'Application'**.
-2. Select the **'Management'** tab.
+1. Select the **'Management'** tab.
-3. Scroll to the bottom of the page.
+1. Scroll to the bottom of the page.
-4. Select **'Delete'**.
+1. Select **'Delete'**.
 A box will appear to confirm deletion.
-5. Select **'Delete'** again.
+1. Select **'Delete'** again.

 ## Certificates - Important to know